simsim314/LifeAPI/README.md

 LifeAPI uses CamelCase convention for its functions, but it's very similar to golly python functionality, naming, and parameters input/overloads.
 As it was made to replace to some extent search I've made previously in golly, much of golly function naming and other conventions are present.

+---
+How to use
+---

+1. Download [LifeAPI.h](https://github.com/simsim314/LifeAPI/blob/master/LifeAPI.h).
+Place in the same folder with you code.

+2. #include "LifeAPI.h" in your code.

+3. Compile with C++ compiler.

+Enjoy.

 API Documentation
 ==========
 ---
 ---

 General